 Getting To La Fortuna

-Arriving into Juan Santamaria International Airport (SJO) in San Jose, the capital of Costa Rica, I would highly recommend organizing a transfer to get to La Fortuna.
+Arriving into Juan Santamaria International Airport (SJO) in San Jose, the capital of Costa Rica, I would highly recommend organising a transfer to get to La Fortuna.
 By car it takes about 2.5 hours to reach La Fortuna from the airport, and that’s if you’re driving directly!
-We organized a transfer through our hotel that met us right at the airport gate, it was so easy and efficient.
+We organised a transfer through our hotel that met us right at the airport gate, it was so easy and efficient.

 You can also grab a short domestic flight from SJO to the local airport FON.
 It’s about the same price as the transfer, but only leaves once (sometimes twice) a day so check if your flight times match up.

 Language in Costa Rica

 Spanish.
 Many of the people working in the tourism industry also speak great English.

 Tropical climate, very warm during summer and wet and dry season.
 You can often expect some patches of rain even during the dry season.

 Getting Around La Fortuna

 Depending on where you’re staying it can often be quite difficult to get around, as natural attractions are spaced out and far away from each other.
 We visited as much of La Fortuna as we could in one day on a private day tour, so our transportation was pretty much taken care of during our time in La Fortuna.

 If you’re planning to try and get around yourself I would probably recommend hiring a car as the easiest option, as public transport is extremely limited.